boyter/boyter.org/content/posts/sloc-cloc-code-can-a-crusty-go-program-outperform-a-well-written-rust-project.md

 Challange accepted.

-My theory was its likely they missed some optimisations that I could implement.
+My theory was it's likely they missed some optimisations that I could implement.
+If nothing else I would get what I wanted which was a fast code counter which included some ideas of complexity.

+So lets start talking about the first issue I had.
+Which was I wrote a basic version.
+I followed the usual Go method of channels to communicate which almost fits this model perfectly (more on that later).